 Most Paris left bank hotels are boutique hotels set in old and charming houses.
 They usually combine confort and quietness.
 The hotels and apartments in 5th and 6th arrondissements are ideal for a Parisian stay.
 Hotels in Paris.

-Staying in a romantic boutique hotel in the left bank is the ultimate experience in the City of Lights.
+Staying in a romantic boutique hotel in the left bank is the ultimate experience in the city.
 Immerge yourself in Paris left bank, the quiet and lovely district Parisians prefer.

-We feature a selection of seven left bank boutique hotels that are particularly well located and have the charming atmosphere of Paris, so different from the atmosphere of international modern chain hotels.
+We selected left bank boutique hotels and residences that are particularly well located and have the charming atmosphere of Paris, so different from the atmosphere of international modern chain hotels.
 These hotels will always be around.
 They feature French art de vivre at various prices.

 It can be said that the Saint-Germain-des-Prés district is the beating heart of the left bank and one of the most Parisian districts in town.
 Dominated by the tower of the very old and prestigious Saint-Germain-des-Prés Church, Saint-Germain-des-Prés has long been famous as the intellectual district of Paris with the likes of Jean-Paul Sartre and Boris Vian being regulars in cafés and night-clubs.
 Many visitors have a drink at Café de Flore or Deux Magots, the two most famous literary Cafés in Paris.
 It is too a top shopping area.